 A guide for patients treated with BOTOX (Botulin toxin type A)

-BOTOX - a prescription medicine, is used to treat a number of conditions within the body.
+These are a prescription medicine, initially used to treat a number of medical conditions within the body before being adapted to aesthetics.
 It works by partially blocking nerve impulses and the effect for the patient depends upon where it is injected.
 If injected into a muscle (including the bladder) it will reduce excess contractions of that muscle.
 If injected into the skin in the underarm area it will reduce how much sweat is produced.
-More commonly it is used in the facial area to reduce frown line or deep furrows around the eye and forehead areas , lines around lips as this relaxes the muscles and also it is effective to tighten skin around the neck and jaw line ( this is known as Nefertiti neck lift).
+More commonly it is used in the facial area to reduce frown line or deep furrows around the eye and forehead areas , lines around lips as this relaxes the muscles and also it is effective to tighten skin around the neck and jaw line (this is known as Nefertiti neck lift).

 What should I look like after the treatment?

-Like all medicines, BOTOX can cause adverse events although it is very rare .
+Like all medicines, anti-wrinkle injections can cause adverse events although it is very rare .
 Following treatment, you may experience local reaction at the site of injection (e.g. bumps/bruising following injection under the skin or into the muscle; some people may experience headaces ).
 This should pass fairly quickly.